JhuangLab/iseq/README.md

 # iseq

-iseq is a integrated analysis toolkits and pipeline for NGS panel sequencing data.
-If you have any question about this tool, please contact [us](lee_jianfeng@sjtu.edu.cn).
+iseq is an integrated analysis toolkit and pipeline for NGS panel sequencing data.
+If you have any question about this tool, please contact [us](mailto:lee_jianfeng@sjtu.edu.cn).

 **Python class of iseq:** ReffaFile, FastqFile, BamFile, SamFile, VcfFile, CsvFile, MpileupFile and ResultFile.